Updated: May 13

 Imagine your body digesting your food more efficiently and receiving greater amounts of healing nutrients from it.

-What can you use your imagination to improve in your own life?
+How can you use your imagination to improve in your own life?
+Listen to some of my guided visualizations to practice with me.